SoftSkyrim/Odyssey/README.md

 ## Skyrim
 You MUST have a legit copy of Skyrim Special Edition on Steam.
 You must also have the Anniversary Edition update with the Creation Club content.
 Its recommended you have a fresh install of Skyrim Special Edition.
-If you unsure you can uninstall and install again:
+If you are unsure you can uninstall and install again:
 - Uninstall Skyrim through steam
 - Make sure everything has been deleted properly, check your steam folder.
 - Reinstall Skyrim on the root of a drive, e.g., C:\SteamGames\SkyrimSpecialEdition.
 Do NOT install inside Program Files.
 You can follow [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) guide to create or move your steam library if required.